Signed Into Law

 Which agencies enforce HB4466?

-HB4466 is enforced by Department of State Health Services (State Registrar), County Clerks and Local Registrars.
+HB4466 is enforced by County Clerks, Department of State Health Services (State Registrar) and Local Registrars.

 Q

-The compliance urgency for HB4466 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4466 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q